oneoffcoder/books/sphinx/python-dothis/source/list-count-if.rst

 When you only need a count, use a generator expression instead of building a temporary list first.

+A generator expression keeps the pipeline focused on the count rather than on building an intermediate structure that will be discarded immediately.
+That is a small but common example of aligning the expression with the result you actually need.

 Don't do this
 ^^^^^^^^^^^^^